How to Write a Heartfelt Maid of Honor Speech for Your Sister

 How long should a maid of honor speech be?

-A maid of honor speech should ideally last about five minutes.
+A maid of honor speech should ideally last about three to five minutes.
 This length is sufficient to express heartfelt sentiments without losing the attention of the audience.

 What are key elements to include in a maid of honor speech for my sister?